amirhashemi021/guac-project/README.md

     Note: This file is used in the next step to populate the database.

-4. Initialize the Database Schema
+### 4. Initialize the Database Schema

 Now start only the database container and load the schema:

-# Start only PostgreSQL
+    Start only PostgreSQL:
     docker compose up -d postgres

-# Wait a few seconds for PostgreSQL to be ready
+    Wait a few seconds for PostgreSQL to be ready

-# Import the schema into the database
+     Import the schema into the database:
     cat initdb.sql | docker exec -i guacamole-project-postgres-1 psql -U guac_admin -d guacamole_db

-5. Start the Full Stack
+### 5. Start the Full Stack

     docker compose up -d

 Containers: